 A Way Through the Wilderness by Jamie Buckingham has been republished and is now, once again available in paperback and as an e-book.

-For the new paperback edition please click HERE.
+For the paperback edition please click HERE!

-For the e-book version please click HERE.
+For e-book and audio versions please click HERE.

 “Seldom does a book grab my attention and make me read page after page.
 A Way Through the Wilderness by Jamie Buckingham has been my daily devotional for the past week.
 I had only planned to skim the book lightly, but this book demanded interaction between me and God.
 I recommend that you read a chapter each day, and meet God face to face, as I have met Him.”

 Elmer Towns, Co-Founder of Liberty University, Lynchburg, Virginia

 Order your copy today then go here to watch the movie.

 Do you sometimes feel that you are wandering in a wilderness of grief, confusion, and faltering faith?
 If so, you are not alone.
 Like the lost children of Israel, many have searched for a way through a personal wilderness.
 But just as those same Israelites followed God’s leading to the Promised Land, you too can find the promised new life in the Spirit.

 Jamie Buckingham made such a journey – not only figuratively but literally.
 During a time of intense personal struggle, he traveled to the Sinai.
 There he found restoration and, in the solitude of a wilderness night, he learned ancient Bible truths that would alter his life forever.
 Of all the locations Jamie visited during his many trips to Israel, he loved the Sinai desert the most.

 In this book Jamie shares with you the simple, healing secrets that God first revealed to Moses at the dawn of faith.